RonerAugusto/PIDcontrol/README.md

 # PIDcontrol
-#Project to control an engin cc with algorithm throught the pic18f4520 control digital
+#Project to control an engine cc with algorithm throught the pic18f4520 control digital
 #rotation control

 simplified plant